eBay (NASDAQ:EBAY) Releases Q1 Earnings Guidance

-A number of research analysts have recently commented on EBAY shares.
-Citigroup started coverage on eBay in a research note on Tuesday, December 13th.
-They set a neutral rating and a $47.00 target price on the stock.
-Piper Sandler cut their target price on eBay from $59.00 to $52.00 and set an overweight rating on the stock in a research note on Thursday, November 3rd.
-Morgan Stanley cut their target price on eBay from $34.00 to $32.00 and set an underweight rating on the stock in a research note on Wednesday, January 18th.
-Cowen cut their target price on eBay from $52.00 to $45.00 in a research note on Wednesday, October 26th.
-Finally, Moffett Nathanson started coverage on eBay in a research note on Tuesday, November 15th.
-They set a market perform rating and a $44.00 target price on the stock.
-Two investment analysts have rated the stock with a sell rating, eighteen have assigned a hold rating and eight have assigned a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of Hold and an average target price of $51.37.
+A number of brokerages recently commented on EBAY.
+Piper Sandler upped their price objective on eBay from $52.00 to $53.00 and gave the stock an overweight rating in a research note on Thursday.
+Credit Suisse Group increased their price target on eBay from $55.00 to $57.00 and gave the stock an outperform rating in a research note on Tuesday.
+Bank of America increased their price target on eBay from $44.00 to $52.00 in a research note on Tuesday.
+Barclays decreased their price target on eBay from $59.00 to $56.00 and set an overweight rating for the company in a research note on Thursday, November 3rd.
+Finally, UBS Group increased their price target on eBay from $46.00 to $47.00 and gave the stock a neutral rating in a research note on Thursday.
+Two equities research analysts have rated the stock with a sell rating, sixteen have issued a hold rating and seven have given a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus price target of $50.92.

 eBay Increases Dividend